 In this section, you should list all your relevant qualifications from both inside and outside of the fitness industry…

-- Personal Trainer Certification – from a recognised and respected training provider such as ACE, NASM, ACSM, ISSA, Premier, or AASFP (including the PT level achieved)
+- Personal Trainer Certification – from a recognised and respected training provider such as ACE, NASM, ACSM, ISSA, Future Fit, or AASFP (including the PT level achieved)